PASC | The Philadelphia Avant-Garde Studies Consortium

 and more about their projects:

-'Invisible City,' an exploration of all that's avant garde in the City of Philadelphia, curated by Sid Sachs, Director of Exhibitions, University of the Arts, was on view January 21, 2020, until the Covid-caused shutdown.
+'Invisible City,' an exploration of all that's avant garde in the City of Philadelphia, was on view at University of the Arts and Pennsylvania Academy of the Fine Arts from January 21, 2020, until the Covid-caused shutdown.

-Invisible City is also a fantastic database, with a searchable chronology, interviews and more.
-This comprehensive project is a boon to artists, curators, scholars, researchers--and Philadelphia.
+Invisible City was also a database with a searchable chronology, interviews and more.
+This comprehensive project was a boon to artists, curators, scholars, researchers--and Philadelphia.
+In June 2024, University of the Arts abruptly shut down, and the database is gone.

 Picture

-Click for the database: 'Invisible City' is searchable by genres, dates, names ...
-Philadelphia's unexpectedly wide-ranging and important cultural avant-garde contributions are fascinating.
+A glimpse of the former database: 'Invisible City' was searchable by genres, dates, names ... celebrating Philadelphia's unexpectedly wide-ranging and important cultural avant-garde contributions.

 Sid Sachs